 Research is vital in the fight against cancer and Friends of the Cancer Centre is the leading local cancer charity funding research right here in Northern Ireland.

 Friends of the Cancer Centre is playing a major part in the fight against cancer through the various projects funded by the charity.
 The charity is a proud partner with the Centre for Cancer Research and Cell Biology (CCRCB) at Queen’s University, investing over £1 million in the centre's work in clinical trials in recent years.
-We also fund doctors who are heavily involved in research and lab technicians, as well as purchase vital equipment which allows some of the leading local scientists to carry out potentially life - saving work.
+We also fund doctors who are heavily involved in research, lab technicians, research nurses as well as vital equipment which allows some of the leading local scientists to carry out potentially life - saving work.

 Most importantly, the money that we put into research stays in Northern Ireland and benefits local people.
 Here are just some of the ways we are supporting cancer research locally.